Introducing woodwork in early childhood education

 - Invitation to participate in the Big Bang research project

-Individual: £120 School/nursery group up to 10: £500 School/nursery group up to 25: £950 School/nursery group of 25+: POA contact for more information Local authority courses: POA contact for more information Teacher training courses/ modules: POA contact for more information Videos are streamed so you will require reasonable internet connection
+NOTE: VAT is to be added to the prices below for sales within the UK.
+Many settings are able to reclaim the VAT.
+Individual: £120 plus VAT School/nursery group up to 10: £500 plus VAT School/nursery group up to 25: £950 plus VAT School/nursery group of 25+: POA contact for more information Local authority courses: POA contact for more information Teacher training courses/ modules: POA contact for more information Videos are streamed so you will require reasonable internet connection

 For groups the training course can be watched either as a group or individually.
 I would recommend making time for discussion or reflection.
 Discussion prompts are included in the course notes.